 Five Caffeinated reasons to grab Claimed and listen

 - Claimed centers on Galena Margolis, a brilliant scientist whose research is fated to save millions with a vaccine she will eventually develop.
 When her test subjects and assistants begin, turning up dead it becomes clear that someone wants her research stopped.
 Delcan Ferry considered the black sheep of the family for choosing a life of saving others instead of entering the family business steps up to protect Galena.
-Ladies, let it be known that Delcan can step in and save me anytime.
+Ladies, let it be known that Delcan can step in and save me any time.
 In fact, I think I may be in need of some mouth-to-mouth resuscitation STAT.

 - The Ferry empire devices a way to protect Galena and ooh-la-la things are about to get interesting.
 Galena has some emotional baggage to deal with making the details and romance have substance.
 We learned about her past in the previous novel Marked.
 I recommend reading this series in order to fully appreciate the characters and overall ARC.
-Although, Fine does an excellent job of bring you up to speed.
+Although, Fine does an excellent job of bringing you up to speed.

 - Claimed is stronger than its predecessor Marked giving the reader greater understanding of the Ferrys and the Keres.
 We also gain more knowledge of the Fates and the world between.
 The overall story ARC for the series weaves mythology regarding Fate and the Fabric of Time.
-The world, gadgets and villains are incredible and Fine describes them so vividly I can actual see them.
+The world, gadgets, and villains are incredible and Fine describes them so vividly I can actually see them.
 Emily Foster does a great job of portraying the characters and their emotions notching up the action and suspense all while adding another layer to the romance.

-- Fine grabs you from page one, delivering twists, turns, suspense and danger.
-The central stories are the attacks against Galena and her romance but Fine weaves in side stories creating a well-balanced tale.
+- Fine grabs you from page one, delivering twists, turns, suspense, and danger.
+The central stories are the attacks against Galena and her romance but Fine weaves inside stories creating a well-balanced tale.
 The romance is strong focal point giving this a paranormal romance vibe and I enjoyed the mixing of genres.
 Fine dabbles with the arrangement trope weaving in Ferry magic and setting obstacles in their way.
 The actions scenes and danger our characters face were well developed.
 Each scene played out allowing us to experience all of the excitement and danger.

 - Claimed has both a closed ending and a cliffhanger.
-The romance is wrapped up with an HEA, but the danger is far from over and the fate of the Ferry, Keres and humans is undetermined.
+The romance is wrapped up with an HEA, but the danger is far from over and the fate of the Ferry, Keres, and humans is undetermined.
 Ending scenes have me curious about the next couple and installment.
 I am anxious to see what twists and turns await us in this fascinating world.